 - 2 cups whole milk

-- 6 oz dark chocolate
+- 6 ounces dark chocolate

-- 2/3 tsp cornstarch
+- â…” teaspoon cornstarch

-- 2 tsp white sugar (optional)
+- 2 teaspoons white sugar optional

-- 1/2 tsp cayenne pepper (optional)
+- ½ teaspoon cayenne pepper optional

 Instructions

-- Chop the chocolate into half-squares.
+- Coarsely chop the chocolate into half-squares.

-- Pour the milk into a medium saucepan and add the cornstarch.
-Whisk until the cornstarch is dissolved.
-If you want a sweeter hot chocolate (using dark chocolate means the final drink won't be super sweet), now is the time to add sugar.
+- If you want a sweeter hot chocolate, add the sugar.
 I find that 2 teaspoons is enough to make it pleasantly sweet, but adjust to your liking.
 Whisk until dissolved.

 - Add the chocolate to the saucepan and stir until completely melted.
 If the milk cools too soon, return it to the heat.
 Be careful not to keep over the heat too long, as the mixture will thin.